MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

 Installation
 ============

 SystemView consists on installing several items in the BSP.
-The following steps describe them and must be performed in right order.
-In case of SystemView is already available in the BSP, apply only modifications made by MicroEJ on SystemView files and SystemView for FreeRTOS files to enable MicroEJ Java threads monitoring.
+The following steps describe them and must be performed in the right order.
+If SystemView support is already available in the BSP, apply only modifications made by MicroEJ on SystemView files and SystemView for FreeRTOS files to enable MicroEJ Java threads monitoring.

 1. Download and install SystemView V2.52a: http://segger.com/downloads/systemview/.
 2. Apply SystemView for FreeRTOS patch as described in documentation (https://www.segger.com/downloads/jlink/UM08027); patch is available in installation folder ``SEGGER\SystemView\Src\Sample\FreeRTOSVxx``.